Razpudding/fed3-d3events/readme.md

 * Make scatterplot of price and category
 * Zoom in on the data a bit more to remove outliers (do this with the range possibly)
-* Add interaction (filtering data when clicking on legend, add class hidden)
+* Add interaction (filtering data when clicking on legend, add class hidden) V Add image of event or title on mouseover (possible to the right of the graph) V Add the legend back
-* Add image of event or title on mouseover (possible to the right of the graph) V Add the legend back
+* Add a preview image to this readme.